pydata/pydata-sphinx-theme/docs/user_guide/styling.rst

 .. seealso::

-   For a more in-depth guide in linking static CSS and JS assets in your site, see {doc}`static_assets`.
+   For a more in-depth guide in linking static CSS and JS assets in your site, see :doc:`static_assets`.

 To add a custom stylesheet, follow these steps: